antoniojbt/project_quickstart/README.rst

    project_quickstart --script-python my_super_script # which will create a Python script template called my_super_script.py

-This will create data, code, manuscript and results directories along with Python and R template scripts and the necessary skeleton files for Python packaging, Docker, Travis CI, Sphinx, etc.
+This will create data, code, manuscript and results directories along with Python and R template scripts and the necessary skeleton files for Python packaging, Docker, Travis CI, Sphinx_, etc.

 The --script options will create additional copies of script templates in the current working directory.